ColtonDx/Proxmox-P.A.C.T./README.md

   - **Variables/**: Variables configuration file for Packer.
 Not currently in use by the default build, however there is a vars.json file in here that you can add variables to and will be imported into each packer build, makes for easier customization.

 - **Ansible/**
   - **Playbooks/**: Contains Ansible playbooks for baseline configuration.
-The default playbooks have commented out examples of what you can do with it, the only thing the default playbooks do is update the Guest OS.
+The `generic.yml` playbook is used by all Packer templates and automatically detects the OS family (Debian/Ubuntu or RHEL/Fedora/CentOS) to apply the appropriate package manager and updates.
-  - **Variables/**: Contains the variables file for adding your custom user accounts, public keys, or other customizations to your playbooks.
+  - **Variables/**: Contains the variables file for customizing your playbooks.
-      - **motd/**: Contains files to be downloaded by the script to add some custom MOTD such as showing VM stats when you log in via SSH.

 ## Getting Started